jmacost5/cpp-528-fall-2021-group-01/README.md

-# CPP 528 Template
+# CPP 528 Group 1

-Template GitHub repo for CPP 528.
+This repository was created by Group 1 for the 2021 CPP 528 Project Management class.

+## Contributing Authors and Contact Information:

+Alez Yildiz:

+Erin McIntyre:

+Ahmed Rashwan:

+April Peck:

 ## Overview Of Project for Change in the Neighborhood